-What is a Licensed Insolvency Trustee?
+Who is a Licensed Insolvency Trustee?

-- ensure the validity of creditors’ claims;
+- Confirming the authenticity of creditors’ claims;

-Contact Rumanek & Company Ltd. for more information on bankruptcy and debt solutions.
+Contact Rumanek & Company.
+For more information on bankruptcy and debt solutions.
 Or please fill out the free bankruptcy evaluation form.
 To learn more please visit our YouTube Channel.
-Rumanek & Company have been helping individuals and families overcome debt for more than 25 years.
+Rumanek & Company have been helping individuals and families overcome debt for more than 25 years